Quality Assurance and Monitoring

 Central Data Monitoring

 If you select central data monitoring, CTU Bern does centralized checks of accumulating study data.
 These are performed regularly through the study, and include range, plausibility, and consistency checks.
-Because some measures are based on statistical techniques, the Quality Assurance, Monitoring workflow, and Statistics and Methodology workflow collaborate closely.
+Because some measures are based on statistical techniques, the Quality Assurance, Monitoring division, and Statistics and Methodology division collaborate closely.
 This process also involves on-site monitoring, because findings identified during central data monitoring may trigger on-site visits and vice versa.